amrutapalo/Expense/README.md

 This is an Web Application to Track Expenses, developed using :

-JDK 8
+JDK 8,
-Spring Boot
+Spring Boot,
-JPA Repository
+JPA Repository,
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript,
 HighCharts

 Database: